Comedian Dave Chappelle attacked on stage in LA - NewsBreak

 Comedian Dave Chappelle attacked on stage in LA

-LOS ANGELES ( KTSM ) – Comedian Dave Chappelle was attacked by a man while performing on stage at the Hollywood Bowl in Los Angeles Tuesday night.
+L OS ANGELES (KTSM) – Comedian Dave Chappelle was attacked by man while performing on stage at the Hollywood Bowl in Los Angeles Tuesday night.

-According to published reports , the unidentified man jumped on stage, rushed and tackled Chappelle, and then attempted to run away.Surveillance footage released of escaped inmate, suspected accomplice

 Chappelle was performing as part of a comedy festival, the Netflix Is A Joke-Fest.